wihika/cpsc113-SocialToDo/README.md

 Sorry for the late submit of the project but I tried to do it the hard way (trying to do it by myself.
 Googling for everything ) and I just tested in the end (after I learned how to deploy it on heroku).
 So when the tests were running I had almost no time to make the corrections.

 Because I stated my project on a different way I faced some issues to deploy on heroku and connect to MongoLabs, so to force it I hardcoded the connection string.
-(I know its wrong, but every other thing that I tried failed).
+(I know it is wrong, but every other thing that I tried failed).